 The Roth IRA tax structure means you can’t directly deduct any Roth IRA contributions on your taxes.
 However, you may qualify for the retirement savings contributions credit, also known as the saver’s credit.
 You qualify if you meet the following requirements:

-The saver’s credit is calculated as a percentage of your eligible contributions.
-For 2024, the saver’s credit has the following rates:
+The saver’s credit provides a tax credit worth 10 percent, 20 percent or 50 percent of your retirement contributions, depending on your income level.
+For 2025, the saver’s credit has the following rates:

 To qualify for the saver’s credit, you must contribute to a qualifying retirement account such as a traditional or Roth IRA, 401(k) or similar plan and meet the income eligibility requirements.

-If your income exceeds the amounts outlined in the 10 percent bracket, you cannot claim the saver’s credit.
-You have until the personal income tax filing deadline to make your IRA contribution for the previous year if you want the deduction.
+If your adjusted gross income exceeds these thresholds, you cannot claim the saver’s credit.
+You have until the tax filing deadline (typically April 15) to make IRA contributions for the previous tax year.

 Because contributions to traditional IRAs are made pretax, you can partially or completely deduct contributions from your taxes.
 However, you will have to pay taxes in retirement.
 “When you withdraw money from a traditional IRA, all distributions are taxed as ordinary income,” Todd noted.